Eviction for rent arrears: Council and housing association tenants

 the earliest date they can apply to court

-The notice is the start of a legal process and you won't always lose your home.
+The notice is the start of a legal process and you will not always lose your home.

-Tell your council or housing association why you’re in arrears.
+Tell your council or housing association why you’re in rent or service charge arrears.

-Ask them for help if you're having problems with housing benefit or universal credit.
+Ask them for help if you have problems with universal credit or housing benefit.

-Let them know if you're struggling financially, especially if this is due to coronavirus.
-For example, if you've lost your job or been furloughed.
+Let them know if you're struggling financially.
+For example, if you are off sick, have lost your job or have deductions from your benefits.

-The best way to avoid eviction is to agree a way to repay your arrears.
+The best way to avoid eviction is to agree a plan to repay rent or service charge arrears.

 Check your notice carefully